transferwise/pipelinewise/docs/connectors/taps/kafka.rst

       - source_schema: "kafka"             # This is mandatory, but can be anything in this tap type
         target_schema: "kafka"             # Target schema in the destination Data Warehouse

-        # Kafka topic to replicate into destination Data Warehouse
+        # Kafka topic to reproduce into destination Data Warehouse
         # You can load data only from one kafka topic in one YAML file.
         # If you want load from multiple kafka topics, create another tap YAML similar to this file
         tables:
           - table_name: "my_kafka_topic"   # target table name needs to match to the topic name in snake case format

             # OPTIONAL: Load time transformations
             #transformations:
             #  - column: "last_name"            # Column to transform
             #    type: "SET-NULL"               # Transformation type